JuliaPhylo/PhyloNetworks.jl/README.md

 plotPhylonet(net)
 plotPhylonet(net,unrooted=true)
 ```
+WARNING: There is a known bug in the \texttt{plotPhylonet} function,
+see the issue in the \texttt{PhyloNetworks} Github repository for details.
+The error can be sometimes fixed by changing the position of the root
+with the \texttt{root} function.

 For a list of all the functions in the PhyloNetworks package, and all the options on the SNaQ function, refer to the PDF documentation.